Amrit Ambrosia vs Nectar - What's the Difference?

 These two products are both potent free-radical scavengers and immune boosters in their own right and can be taken separately.
 They do target different areas of the physiology, but taken together provide a level of protection far greater than either product by itself.

-Amrit Kalash Nectar tablets (MA7)
+Amrit Kalash Nectar Paste (MA4) or tablets (MA7)

 In Ayurveda there are the seven dhatus or tissue levels.
 The Nectar formulation impacts more on the tissue levels of Rasa (lymph, white blood cells) Rakta (red blood cells) Mamsa (muscles) and Medha (fat and sugar metabolism and hormones).